Board of Directors

 Parisa has a MBA from Wilfrid Laurier, Master of Science from McGill in Human Nutrition, and a Bachelor of Applied Science with Honours from Ryerson University.

 Barb Wentworth: Director

-Barb was first elected to the Board and in September 2014 and in September 2016 was elected for her second term.
-Barb is also a member of the Fundraising Committee.
-Barb is a parent of one of the people we supported in a residential home with New Visions Toronto.
-Barb has been a strong supporter of New Visions Toronto and she is currently working on “Friends of New Visions Toronto” with a community church group.
+Barb was elected for her third and final term at the AGM in September 2018.
+Barb had been a member of the Fundraising Committee, but is now focusing her attention on establishing a family network.
+Barb is a parent of one of the people we supported in a residential home with New Visions Toronto but sadly Mark passed away in August of 2017.
+Barb has been a strong supporter of New Visions Toronto and she was instrumental in developing “Friends of New Visions Toronto” with a community church group.
 Barb has experience in developing community cooperation and public sector partnerships.
 She has also had successful fundraising experience in her career.
 Barb has also worked as a special education teacher.
 Barb wants to continue to make a positive impact.

 Rob was born and raised in Toronto, Ontario, where he practices as a civil litigator since being called to the Bar in Ontario in 2012.
 Rob holds a Bachelor of Arts in Media Studies and a Juris Doctor from Western University.